Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 2 Cute DIY Planters for St. Patrick’s Day

-Are some St. Patrick’s Day decorations on your to-do list?
+St. Patrick’s Day is a few weeks away.
+Are you planning some St. Patrick’s Day decoratfing for your home?
 Good.
 I just came up with two sweet St. Patrick’s Day craft ideas.

 You can use these easy DIY St. Patrick’s Day decor ideas as a fun centerpiece or as the focal point of a coffee table vignette.
 Or it could be the beginning of an easy spring tablescape.